-Earle Hepburn Professor of Law; Co-Director, Institute of Law & Philosophy
+Earle Hepburn Professor of Law and Professor of Philosophy; Co-Director, Institute of Law & Philosophy

 Kimberly Kessler Ferzan joined the Law School in 2020, after serving on the University of Virginia faculty, where she was the Harrison Robertson Professor of Law and the Joel B. Piassick Research Professor of Law.
 Ferzan teaches criminal law, evidence, advanced criminal law, and advanced law and philosophy seminars.

 Ferzan's work focuses on criminal law theory.

 REFLECTIONS ON CRIME AND CULPABILITY: PROBLEMS AND PUZZLES (Cambridge University Press, 2018) (with Larry Alexander).

 LEGAL, MORAL, AND METAPHYSICAL TRUTHS: THE PHILOSOPHY OF MICHAEL S. MOORE (Oxford 2016) (ed. with Stephen J. Morse).

 CRIME AND CULPABILITY: A THEORY OF CRIMINAL LAW (Cambridge University Press 2009) (co-authored with Larry Alexander & Stephen Morse).

 CRIMINAL LAW CONVERSATIONS (Oxford University Press 2009) (co-edited with Paul Robinson & Stephen Garvey).